-Overgrown, unruly gardens can totally spoil the curb appeal of a home, but if you’re not particularly green-fingered, what can you do about it?
+An unruly garden can totally spoil the curb appeal of a home.
+But if you’re not particularly green-fingered, what can you do about it?
 Here are a few ways to bring some order back to things.

-Perhaps you don’t want to diminish the appearance of a fresh, green lawn but you don’t want any of the headaches of taking care of it.
+Perhaps you don’t want to diminish the appearance of a fresh, green lawn.
+You don’t want any of the headaches of taking care of it.
 To that end, there are few solutions that are well catered to your needs as artificial grass.
-This grass doesn’t grow no matter the weather, won’t let weeds pop through to disrupt the look, and modern versions are doing a much better job of feeling like real grass compared to past options as well.
+This grass doesn’t grow no matter the weather.
+Also, it prevents weeds from pop through to disrupt the look.
+Modern versions are doing a much better job of feeling like real grass compared to past options as well.
 Of course, you won’t have the opportunity to grow anything in it ever again so you need to consider your options carefully.

 Whether you opt to re-think how you use your garden space, get rid of the growth entirely, or simply commit to some routine maintenance, your garden needs tending.
 Otherwise, it can be a haven for pests that can make their way into your home.